-In June, the North Coast Nature Journal Club will scope out the marshes of Schollenberger park near Petaluma.
-This convenient park provides ample opportunities to sketch water birds and learn about California’s coastal wetlands, the most endangered of all our ecosystem types.
+In May, the North Coast Nature Journal Club will scope out the marshes of Shollenberger park near Petaluma.
+This convenient park provides ample opportunities to sketch water birds and learn about California’s coastal wetlands, the most endangered of all our ecosystem types!
+The Audobon Society and local docents report 225 species of birds!
 There will also be expansive views of the long extinct volcano that is Sonoma mountain.
 We will focus on drawing and learning about the plants and birds that inhabit this area and we will also practice composing and executing small landscapes showcasing Sonoma mountain in the background.

 Meet at the parking lot at 9:00.
 Earlier than our normal time!
 We are meeting earlier to beat the heat a little bit.